/ 10th July, 2025

 Final thoughts

 The statistics for application downloads indicate that the hype for free app development isn’t going to subside in the near future.
 The app monetization strategies also tend to evolve as the number of applications grows.
-Another trend impacting the growing diversification of app monetization methods are the technological advancements that help enrich smartphone functionality with new features.
+Another trend impacting the growing diversification of app monetization methods is the technological advancements that help enrich smartphone functionality with new features.

 Thinking about building an app?
 At Eastern Peak we can guide you through the intricacies of the product ideation stage and help you choose a viable monetization plan.
 Contact us now for a free consultation!